apmgd/simplediceroller/README.md

 # simplediceroller
 This program takes a number, n, and rolls a die of n sides.
-It uses the random modue.
+It uses the random module.